Introducing Unmanned Self Storage: Tech + Automation Tips

 The third automation you need is access control—and this typically requires hardware upgrades at the site and unit entry points.
 Depending on the solution, this could be one of your biggest areas of investment when you switch to an unmanned model.

-The most advanced access systems, like entrance barriers equipped with vehicle plate readers and individual unit locking mechanisms that give customers access via contactless app technology, can cost in excess of $200/unit.
-At my sites I opted for the Nokē solution, which works really well and cost around $200 per unit door and $550 per shared access gate.
+The most advanced access systems, like entrance barriers equipped with vehicle plate readers and individual unit locking mechanisms that give customers access via contactless app technology can cost in excess of £200/unit.
+At my sites I opted for the Nokē solution, which works really well and cost around £200 per unit door and £550 per shared access gate.
 Keypad entry systems that generate unique codes for each customer are a great, lower-cost option, though they will not cover individual locks.
 In this case, you can use traditional padlocks and invest in padlock vending machines that take card payments on premises to, as a minimum, automate lock sales.
 Some operators leave units unlocked with padlocks inside for their customers.
 This is another approach that seems to work well.

 If you do opt for smart entry, make sure the entry system and your software system integrate with one another.
-This means they can automatically share info back and forth, so whenever a customer books a unit, your smart entry system knows automatically, sends the unique access details for that customer to your reservations system, and your system can automatically send those instructions to the customer…all without you ever needing to lift a finger.
+This means they can automatically share info back and forth, so whenever a customer books a unit, your smart entry system knows automatically, sends the unique access details for that customer to your booking system, and your booking system can automatically send those instructions to the customer…all without you ever needing to lift a finger.

-Get your software, website and smart entry right, and you’ll be primed to offer your tenants a fast, frictionless, self service experience from start to finish—which is more convenient for them, better for sales, and will dramatically lighten the admin load for everyone on your team.
+Get your software, website and smart entry right, and you’ll be primed to offer your customers a fast, frictionless, self service experience from start to finish—which is more convenient for them, better for sales, and will dramatically lighten the admin load for everyone on your team.